yanbinc2/ME_codes/phase4/data/ReadMe.txt

 embedded dataset: ResNet18_PlantDisease_45K_Values.csv

 (2) Get the following three files from phase 3 and put to here.
-Those three files are empty currently. results_of_combination.mat results_of_original.mat results_of_removal.mat
+The three files are empty currently. results_of_combination.mat results_of_original.mat results_of_removal.mat